 “I used to walk by this park all the time and never thought there would be a farm here.”

-That’s Nick Jackson talking about the Pershing Neighborhood Farm and Garden, located in Poughkeepsie’s Northside neighborhood, a historically redlined part of the city.
+That’s Nick Jackson talking about the Pershing Avenue Neighborhood Farm + Gardens, located in Poughkeepsie’s Northside neighborhood, a historically redlined part of the city.
 He’s not alone among local residents in marveling over the transformation of the formerly wooded site behind Pershing Park’s basketball court and playground.
 It’s quickly gone from dodgy, trash-strewn area to food-producing community hub.

 But Jackson now has an added incentive, not to mention boundless enthusiasm, invested in the turnaround: He’s in charge of the farm.

 The Pershing Avenue Neighborhood Farm + Gardens came about through a team effort by the City of Poughkeepsie (which owns the land), the Ecological Citizens Project, Poughkeepsie Farm Project, Nubian Directions II, and Scenic Hudson.
 It got off to a great start last spring, when the community garden portion of the farm opened to the public.
 Within weeks, all the raised beds available for residents to grow their own vegetables and fruits were snapped up.
 This year, additional beds were added.
 Again, all have been claimed.

 At a harvest festival held last fall, volunteers came out to help plant berry bushes and garlic on the farm portion of the land.
 That kickstarted this first growing season in the 500-square-foot space that Jackson thinks will yield more than a ton of fresh produce.
 If things grow according to plan, this month the farm’s initial yield will begin being distributed free of charge to Northside residents at an adjacent farmstand.